MCLF/henselization/README.md

 Splitting Fields
 ================

 One can of course not expect arithmetic to be as fast as in the inexact p-adic rings but the approach seems to have its merits.
-With a few tweaks in Sage, this implementation can compute the degree 384 splitting field (unramified of degree 2) of a degree 12 polynomial over Q2 in a little more than three minutes (having `PYTHONOPTIMIZE=yes` set):
+With a few tweaks in Sage, this implementation can compute the degree 384 splitting field (unramified of degree 2) of a degree 12 polynomial over Q2 in less than three minutes (having `PYTHONOPTIMIZE=yes` set):

 ```
 import sys, os